Start9Labs/documentation/site/source/user-manual/initial-setup.rst

       :width: 60%
       :alt: Fresh Setup

-    .. note:: The "Recover" button is used for :ref:`migrating from 0.2.x <upgrade-02>`, :ref:`restoring from backup <backup-restore>`, transferring data from a disk used in an old Embassy into a new one, or simply attaching an old Embassy's data drive to a new setup.
+    .. note:: The "Recover" button is used for :ref:`migrating from 0.2.x <upgrade-hardware>`, :ref:`restoring from backup <backup-restore>`, transferring data from a disk used in an old Embassy into a new one, or simply attaching an old Embassy's data drive to a new setup.

 #.
 Select your storage drive